Flat White vs Latte: One Drink, Two Names?

 Latte: America’s Answer to the Cappuccino

-The modern latte dates back to the 1950’s, and is believed to have been invented in a San Francisco cafe.
+The modern latte dates back to the 1950s, and is believed to have been invented in a San Francisco cafe.
 Apparently, the strong cappuccinos served there were just too much for American customers.
 The Italian owner responded by instructing his baristas to add more milk or latte, and a star was born.

 As coffee culture expanded in the United States during the 1980s, lattes exploded in popularity.
 Starbucks led the way in defining the latte as a larger, milkier and less foamy alternative to cappuccino.
-It didn’t talk long for it to catch on and become one of the most popular espresso drinks in North America.
+It didn’t take long for it to catch on and become one of the most popular espresso drinks in North America.

 Flat White: New Kid on the Block

+I have to be careful here because both Australia and New Zealand claim the flat white as their own.
+Go figure!
+Right?
 It’s a fiercely debated subject and I have no intention of wading into the fray.
 Suffice to say, the flat white is a product of at least one of the aforementioned countries.

 I guess if I wanted to stir the pot I’d claim that a Kiwi living in Australia or an Australian living in New Zealand came up with the famed coffee drink!